-Shiatsu is a traditional hands-on therapy originating in Japan.
-It is a non-invasive approach aimed at preventing illness and maintaining good health.
-Shiatsu can also assist with a variety of existing conditions, including respiratory illnesses, digestive disorders, anxiety, back, neck and shoulder pain, fatigue, muscle tension, and stress.
+Shiatsu is a hands-on therapy originating in Japan.
+It is a non-invasive approach to preventing illness and maintaining good health.
+Muscle pain, fatigue, muscular tension, and anxiety are some of the conditions treated.

-Shiatsu is a Japanese word, with shi meaning ‘finger’ and atsu meaning ‘pressure’.
-Shiatsu is based on traditional Chinese medicine, and also incorporates the western principles of anatomy and physiology.
+Shiatsu is a Japanese word, with shi meaning ‘finger’ and atsu ‘pressure’.
+Based on Chinese medicine, it also incorporates the western principles of anatomy and physiology.

 Some styles of Shiatsu concentrate on acupuncture points and others work more generally on the body.
-The style used by Naomi involves the application of pressure along the energy pathways (meridians) of the body, and is non-invasive and non-manipulative.
+The style used by Naomi involves the application of pressure along the energy pathways of the body.

-Like many natural therapies, Shiatsu works with the body’s self-healing properties.
+Shiatsu works with the body’s self-healing properties.
 As the parasympathetic nervous system is affected, the horse becomes more relaxed and its healing systems are activated.
-Because Shiatsu helps to rebalance the flow of energy across entire channels, it is very useful as a preventive therapy.
+Because Shiatsu helps to rebalance the flow of energy across entire channels, it is very useful as a preventative therapy.

 Image by Sue Crockett